ankitagoplani/Example-/README.md

 ## Second level heading
-This is the example of updation via github
+This is the example of updation via powershell